lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 It would be convenient to use gzip compression to increase our chances to stay within boundaries.

-At this point I thought _"Ok, probably `boto3` is automatically doing the compression for us, because why not?"_
+At this point, I thought _"Ok, probably `boto3` is automatically doing the compression for us, because why shouldn't it?"_

 But if you have used AWS for long enough, you learn not to give too many things for granted, so...
 Let's test this assumption, first!

-## Testing `boto3` default behaviour
+## Testing `boto3` default behavior

 So, how can we see if the by default `boto3` is already gzipping our requests?
 Requests are going to AWS and I could think of 3 different ways to inspect how the final HTTP request actually looks like when sent to AWS:

  1. Use a debugger and step through the execution in the deep corners of the `boto3` code.
  2. Use an HTTP proxy like [Burp Suite](https://portswigger.net/burp/communitydownload) to intercept all the outgoing traffic and have a chance to inspect what's being sent to AWS.
- 3. Use the [`endpoint_url` parameter](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.client) to configure the `boto3` client to send requests somewhere else .
+ 3. Use the [`endpoint_url` parameter](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.client) to configure the `boto3` client to send requests somewhere else.

 I opted for option 3, just because I thought it would be the quickest and easiest for me.
 I quickly wrote a very simple [HTTP debugging server in Node.js](https://gist.github.com/lmammino/34373d61ff28ba34c9c26eb1edad5684) and let it listen for requests at `locahost:8000`.